Liu-Yitao/mtm-svd-python/README.md

 In the main script is found in mtm-svd-python.py
 In the first section, the user can load the data, assuming the outputs are stored in a netcdf format.
-In the secton section, functions are called to calculate the spectrum The user will then be asked for which frequencies he wants to plot the spatial patterns associated with the variability.
+In the secton section, functions are called to calculate the spectrum.
+And you will get the output in netcdf format.
-In the third section, the spatial patterns are plotted and saved
+In the third section, the spatial patterns are plotted and saved.

 The main script is contained in mtm-svd-python.py, and the required functions can be found in mtm_functions.py.